Frequently Asked Questions about Permanent Residence for foreign spouses

 - 'Do PR holders need a work visa or work endorsement?'
 No, PR holders do not require any Immigration approvals to work.
 However, there are specific jobs that foreigners, including PR holders, are prohibited from taking up.

 - 'Do PR holders need to apply for a Red IC?'
-According to JPN, the National Registration Regulations state that Permanent Residents are required to register for an IC within 30 days of Permit Masuk being granted.
+Permanent Residents are required to register for an IC within 30 days of Permit Masuk being granted.
 See: https://www.jpn.gov.my/en/core-business/identity-card/mypr-12thn-eng.

-- 'How can I get back the LTSVP security bond?'
-You may apply for a refund at the Immigration office that issued your LTSVP.
-The application can be made after holding Permit Masuk for 2 years.
+- 'How do I get back the LTSVP security bond?'
+After holding Permit Masuk for 2 years an application for a refund can be made at the Immigration office that issued your LTSVP.
 The original bond receipt and Red IC are needed, plus other documents shown here: https://www.facebook.com/share/12EwqB7rRCB/

 - 'Do PR holders need to get a new stamp when their passport is replaced?'
-Yes, the PR passport stamp states that the holder is “required to obtain similar notification on renewal of passport”.
+Yes, the PR passport stamp states that the holder is 'required to obtain similar notification on renewal of passport'.
+This should be done at the state Immigration office nearest to your residence.

-- 'Is there an easier pathway for a foreign spouse to get PR?'
+- 'Is there another pathway for a foreign spouse to get PR?'
 If a foreigner and their Malaysian spouse live overseas they might be able to apply for PR through the Returning Expert Programme (REP).
-This is different to the usual Permit Masuk application process and offers a faster and easier route for the foreign spouse to obtain PR.
-This process can take as little as 6 months to a year.
-Consequently, applicants using REP are unlikely to encounter the same challenges that spouses using the standard process face.
+This is different to the usual Permit Masuk application process and can be a faster and easier route to obtain PR.
 See more info here: https://www.talentcorp.com.my/our-initiatives/for-professionals/rep/.
-There is also a Facebook Group here: https://www.facebook.com/groups/231856371765317/
+There is also a Facebook Group here: https://www.facebook.com/groups/231856371765317

 - 'Can a PR holder apply for Blue IC (Malaysian Citizenship)?'
-An application for Malaysian citizenship can be made to JPN if the requirements stated in the Federal Constitution are met, including residency (2 years for wives of citizens) and naturalisation (10 years out of previous 12 years for males).
+An application for Malaysian citizenship may be able to be made if the requirements stated in the Federal Constitution are met, including residency (2 years for wives of citizens) and naturalisation (10 years out of previous 12 years for males).
 See: https://www.jpn.gov.my/en/core-business/citizenship/warga-151-isteri-eng and https://www.jpn.gov.my/en/core-business/citizenship/warga-19-21lebih-eng.
 Applicants must pass a BM language exam: https://www.malaymail.com/news/malaysia/2023/11/23/is-your-bm-fluent-enough-to-be-a-malaysian-six-things-to-know/103596.
 If successful the original citizenship must be renounced, as Malaysia does not allow dual citizenship.

 - 'Will listening to Rock Kapak 🎸increase my chances of getting PR?'
 No, but I still recommend it (and it might help improve your BM!).
 Here's a Spotify playlist to listen to: https://open.spotify.com/playlist/5H5hua1oNOFBb1G6jZCxyy?si=7PjjSXUAQq62UZxfBTvK8g&pi=bZDsn08PRam_7